European Control Award

 Funded by the European Control Association and the ECC organization.

 Composed of 3 members, one of whom is the chairman.
-They are appointed by the EUCA council.
+They are appointed by the EUCA Council.
 The term of a committee member is 2 years, with a possibility to renew for another 2 years.

-Maria Dominika Di Benedetto (chair)
+Maria Domenica Di Benedetto (chair)

 Deadline: 30 November 2022.